-Student responsibilities include regular school attendance, conscientious effort in classroom work, and conformance to school rules and regulations.
-Most of all, students share, with the administration and faculty, a responsibility to develop a climate within the school, that is conducive to wholesome learning and living.
+Student responsibility includes regular school attendance, conscientious effort in the classroom in work, and conformance to school rules and regulations.
+Most of all, students share, with the administration and faculty, a responsibility to develop a climate within the school that is conducive to wholesome learning and living.

 No student has the right to interfere with the education of his/her fellow students.
-It is the responsibility of each student to respect the rights of teachers, administrators, fellow students and all others who are involved in the educational process.
+It is the responsibility of each student to respect the rights of teachers, administrators, fellow students, and all others who are involved in the educational process.